gobind452/RobotTaskPlanning/README.md

 * state\['on'\] - consists of pairs of objects (a,b) where object a is on top of object b
 * state\['close'\] - list of objects close to the robot

-TODO: Need to say that they can set the initial state for their testing ...
+You can set the initial state of the simulator as per different world scenes encoded in JSON format in directory *jsons/home_worlds/*.
+You can even create new world scenes for testing.

 ### Agent Actions
 The robot can preform simple actions like move, pick, drop, open/close doors and push objects.
 To simulate a plan in the simulation environment you may use the following functions: